Improved bounds for the regularity of powers of edge ideals of graphs: Introduction

 By \cite{wo}, we know that for every graph $G$,

+where $\min-match(G)$ denotes the minimum size of maximal matchings of $G$.
 This inequality was strengthened by the authors in \cite{sy}.
 In fact, in \cite{sy}, the authors introduced the notion of $\min-match_{\{K_2, C_5\}}(G)$, which is a lower bound for $\min-match(G)$ (see Definition \ref{newdef}).
 It is shown in \cite[Theorem 3.8]{sy} that

-The above inequality, suggests the following inequality, which is the second main result of this paper, Theorem \ref{regh}.
+The above inequality, suggests the following inequality, which is the first main result of this paper, Theorem \ref{regh}.